 In reality, most people wait until skin problems manifest.
-Here are some common skin issues and why you may benefit from addressing them at our dermatologist office.
+Here are some common skin issues and why you may benefit from addressing them at our dermatology office.

-Actinic keratosis are age spots or sunspots that come in different colors, such as brown, tan, grey or pink.
+Actinic keratosis is age spots or sunspots that come in different colors, such as brown, tan, grey, or pink.
 They tend to appear on the body parts most exposed to the sun.
-A popular place for age spots to develop is the décolletage or upper chest, shoulders and neck.
-Other places might include the hands, arms, face and scalp.
+A popular place for age spots to develop is the décolletage or upper chest, shoulders, and neck.
+Other places might include the hands, arms, face, and scalp.
 Age spots look like thick, dry patches.

 Although similar in etymology to cellulite, cellulitis is very distinct.
 This condition is a common bacterial infection that appears as red, swollen skin.
-Like stasis dermatitis, cellulitis hurts and typically affects skin on the lower legs.
-Symptoms include fever, pain, tenderness, redness, warmth, glossiness, rash and abscess with pus.
-We recommend you visit us if you have any of these symptoms, especially the following: chills, dizziness, sweating, muscle aches and shaking.
-The worst symptoms, warranting immediate action, include red streaks, lethargy and blistering.
+Like stasis dermatitis, cellulitis hurts and typically affects the skin on the lower legs.
+Symptoms include fever, pain, tenderness, redness, warmth, glossiness, rash, and abscess with pus.
+We recommend you visit us if you have any of these symptoms, especially the following: chills, dizziness, sweating, muscle aches, and shaking.
+The worst symptoms, warranting immediate action, include red streaks, lethargy, and blistering.
 If you have diabetes, eczema, athlete’s foot or breaks in the skin, you may be at higher risk for this Staphylococcus and Streptococcus infection.

-If you have venuous insufficiency or trouble sending blood toward your heart, you may be more likely to have stasis dermatitis.
-But this condition has other serious causes, such as deep vein thrombosis, surgery complications and injury to the legs.
+If you have venous insufficiency or trouble sending blood toward your heart, you may be more likely to have stasis dermatitis.
+But this condition has other serious causes, such as deep vein thrombosis, surgery complications, and injury to the legs.
 Coming to DSC might awaken you to severe, underlying health problems, such as congestive heart failure.
-Regardless of cause, we can help treat your symptoms to reduce swelling and the risks associated with stasis dermatitis.
-Such risks include chronic leg ulcers, bone infection, bacterial skin infection and scarring.
+Regardless of the cause, we can help treat your symptoms to reduce swelling and the risks associated with stasis dermatitis.
+Such risks include chronic leg ulcers, bone infection, bacterial skin infection, and scarring.
 Our dermatologist may prescribe steroids and/or antibiotics, as necessary.